AlexanderAberg/battleship/README.md

 - Wireframe - From Balsamiq
 - Favicons - Icon from freepik and converted with Favicon.io
 - Mockup - Generated at amiresponsive
-- Colours I wanted to have colours that fit the old military style and therefore is pretty boring
+- Colours I wanted to have colours that fit the old military style and therefore is pretty boring, I used Coolors to create my palette but did experiement by myself for my choices
 - Google Devtools to check responsiveness and to check Lighthouse for Accessibility
 - GitHub for storing the project and deploying it
 - Gitpod for project development